-We have audited the financial statements of PHARA (the Organization), which comprise the balance sheet as at March 31, 2020, the statements of and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of PHARA (the Organization), which comprise the statement of financial position as at March 31, 2021, the statements of opeations and changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2020, and its results of operations and cash flows for the year then ended in accordance with the financial reporting provisions established by the funding agencies as described in Note 1.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Organization as at March 31, 2021, and its results of operations and cash flows for the year then ended in accordance with the financial reporting provisions established by the funding agencies as described in Note 1.